Admissions & Aid

 Grants, scholarships, work study and student loans can help make tuition, fees, books, supplies, room and board, transportation and even personal expenses affordable.

-The information on this website will help you understand the process of applying for financial aid as well as the types of aid you may be eligible for.
-Please feel free to contact us directly if you cannot find the answers to your questions here.Check your CCC email frequently.
+Contact us directly if you cannot find the answers to your questions here.
+Current students, check your CCC email frequently.
 It’s how we communicate with you.

 This federal program provides grants to students to help pay college costs.
-Amounts awarded to students attending Central Community College during the 2014-15 award year range from $602 to $5,730 a year, depending on enrollment status and expected family contribution (EFC).The EFC is determined by the results of the Free Application for Federal Student Aid (FAFSA).
+Amounts awarded to students attending Central Community College during the 2022-23 award year range from $692 to $6,895, depending on enrollment status and expected family contribution (EFC).

 This federal program provides low-interest loans to students attending college at least half time.
-Loan applications are certified by the campus financial aid offices and funded through the Department of Education
+Loan applications are certified by the campus financial aid offices and funded through the Department of Education.

 In some cases, a student may have both a subsidized loan and an unsubsidized loan.

 Dependent students in the first year of a program of study may borrow up to $5,500, while second-year students may borrow up to $6,500.

 Students are classified first-year for student loan purposes until they’ve earned 30 credit hours toward an eligible program of study.
 Independent students may have higher loan limits.

 First-time loan borrowers must complete a Master Promissory Note and Entrance Counseling on the US Department of Education’s website.
 The login and password for this site are the same as the FAFSA website.